Led by science. Rooted in connection. Built for today’s services.

 It includes:

-● full Regulation RhythmTM training pathways
+● Full Regulation RhythmTM training pathways

-● shared language and practice across services
+● Shared language and practice across services

-● alignment with SEND, safeguarding and trauma-informed expectations
+● Alignment with SEND, safeguarding and trauma-informed expectations

-● long-term, sustainable change
+● Long-term, sustainable change

 Professional collaboration with Kate